bobaplz/Souther-Water-Company-Statistical-Analysis-Project/README.md

 the EBIT, Revenues, and Operational Expenses at a macro and micro level.
 This analysis is broken up into three (3) overall components.
 I have analyzed the subsequent revenues, operational expenses, EBIT, and tell the overall story the company has uncovered.

+Relevant Files

+(a) Southern Water Company [Financial Analysis Objective Statement] - This file is an objective statement written by me to understand the company's goal and to drill down into smaller breakdowns what to find in this project.
+Please read this objective statement as an outlook of this project for the financial analysis.

+(b) Southern Water Corp Financial Project_EBIT -
+There three separated parts in this master excel file for the financial analysis :
+a) Revenue Analysis b) Expenses Analysis c) EBIT Analysis

+(c) Presentation Southern Water Corp_Financial Analysis - This is an overall outlook of what I have found from this project.
+Based on Excel Master file, I have created KPI in each segmentation and projected the relationships between chemical expenditures and water production actual by units.

 Economics Analysis :

 For market economic analysis, I’ll be measuring analytical success by ensuring you can clearly tell the executives at Southern Water Corp a meaningful story that unpacks the elasticity analysis between soft and hard water products.
 This is to be followed by a cost-effectiveness evaluation for each desalination plant and whether  I can clearly identify the best periods to perform a major outage.

 Statistical Anaysis :